ajoslin103/angular-action-icons/README.md

 	bower install --save angular-action-icons

 ## change log
+	2.0.1 trying to get rid of bad tag 2.0

 	2.0	- moved storage of icon data from the local $scope to the actionIcons service -- this is an easy fix for your code, but it is a breaking change.
 	So prior to version 2.x use $scope.icons to store the icon data